-- 1) Staff training - a) The CERT team and a sufficient number of staff should be trained in cardiopulmonary resuscitation (CPR) and in the use of an AED.
-Training shall be renewed at least every two years. - b) The school or organization should designate the person responsible for coordinating staff training and the medical contact for AEDs, if available. - c) Training may be traditional classroom, on-line, or blended instruction but should include cognitive learning, hands-on practice, and testing. - i) Consult local regulations to ensure your plan meets any additional local requirements. - d) All staff and appropriate volunteers, regardless of if they are a CERT member, should receive annual training on SCA and understand how to recognize a cardiac arrest, how to initiate the response team, and where the AEDs in the building are located.
+- a) A sufficient number of staff or volunteers (in addition to the medical providers or safety coordinator) [or specify the number, individuals, or titles] should be trained in cardiopulmonary resuscitation (CPR) and in the use of an AED.
+It is recommended that at a minimum, at least 10% of staff or volunteers (as applicable) should have current CPR/AED certification. - b) Training shall be renewed at least every two years.
+The absolute minimum number of people trained is 3 to ensure that CPR is initiated, AED is retrieved, and 911 is notified. - c) The organization should designate the person responsible for coordinating staff training and the medical contact for AEDs, if available.
+[The Cardiac Emergency Response Team will be responsible for coordinating training.
+The person responsible for coordinating training is (name or title of the person)]. - d) Training may be traditional classroom, on-line or blended instruction but should include cognitive learning, hands-on practice, and testing. - i) Consult local regulations to ensure your plan meets any additional local requirements.